VSI Archive Backup System for OpenVMS Installation Guide

 Do you want the MDMS GUI installed on OpenVMS Alpha/I64 [YES]?

-Reply “Yes” to the question if you want to install the GUI on OpenVMS.
-Files will be moved to MDMS$ROOT:[GUI.VMS] and the GUI installation will be complete.
-If you have not already installed the JRE, you should install it by following the instructions provided at the download site, http://www.compaq.com/java.
-The version specific setup command procedure provided by the Java installation will establish defaults for the logical names and symbols on the system.
-You should add a command line to the
+Reply YES to the question if you want to install the GUI on OpenVMS.
+Files will be moved to MDMS$ROOT:[GUI.VMS], and the GUI installation will be complete.
+If you have not already installed VSI OpenJDK, you should install it by following the instructions in the latest version of the release notes (available at docs.vmssoftware.com).
+The version-specific setup command procedure provided by the Java installation will establish defaults for the logical names and symbols on the system.

-command procedure to run this Java setup command procedure at login.
+You should add a command line to the SYS$COMMON:[SYSMGR]SYLOGIN.COM command procedure to run this Java setup command procedure at login.

-The JAVA$CLASSPATH is defined for the GUI in the
+The JAVA$CLASSPATH is defined for the GUI in the MDMS$SYSTEM:MDMS$START_GUI.COM command procedure provided during the installation.
+This command procedure also invokes the entire GUI service.

 Note

-Make sure that the logical JAVA$USER_DCL is not defined or the GUI will not work.
+Make sure that the logical JAVA$USER_DCL is not defined, or the GUI will not work.

-4.11.2.
+4.10.2.
 Running the GUI

-• TCP/IP enabled.
+• VSI TCP/IP Services enabled.

 • The MDMS rights enabled on the SYSUAF record for the user.

-$ SET DISPLAY/CREATE/NODE=node_name/TRANSPORT=transport
+$ SET DISPLAY/CREATE/NODE=node-name/TRANSPORT=transport

 $ MDMS/INTERFACE=GUI

-For the SET DISPLAY command, the node_name is the name of the node on which the monitor screen exists.
+For the SET DISPLAY command, the node-name is the name of the node on which the monitor screen exists.
 This allows you to use the GUI on systems other than those running OpenVMS.
 The transport must be a keyword of:

-• LOCAL - if you are running the GUI on the same node as the monitor.
+• LOCAL if you are running the GUI on the same node as the monitor.

-• DECNET - if you are running the GUI on a monitor connected to another node and you wish to use DECnet protocol between the monitor node and the GUI Java node.
+• DECNET if you are running the GUI on a monitor connected to another node and you wish to use DECnet protocol between the monitor node and the GUI Java node.

-• TCPIP - if you are running the GUI on a monitor connected to another node and you wish to use TCP/IP protocol between the monitor node and the GUI Java node.
+• TCPIP if you are running the GUI on a monitor connected to another node and you wish to use TCP/IP protocol between the monitor node and the GUI Java node.

-Appendix A. How to Delete ABS/MDMS from Your System
+Appendix A. Uninstall ABS/MDMS From Your System

-$ @SYS$STARTUP:ABS$SHUTDOWN
+$ @SYS$STARTUP:ABS$SHUTDOWN.COM

-$ @ABS$SYSTEM:ABS$DELETE_ABS
+$ @ABS$SYSTEM:ABS$DELETE_ABS.COM

-$ @SYS$STARTUP:MDMS$SHUTDOWN
+$ @SYS$STARTUP:MDMS$SHUTDOWN.COM

 $ @SYS$STARTUP:MDMS$UNINSTALL.COM